-I would not recommend a thinner crust than this one though, the filling is likely to ooze out the bottom during baking.
+I would not recommend a thinner crust than this one though, the filling will ooze out the bottom during baking.

 It is already fairly thin.
 Instead, Increase the amount of the topping by 50% or double it. and increase the second baking time by at least 8 minutes.

-Bake until the center of the lemon bars no longer jiggle when gently shaking the baking pan.
+Bake until the center is no longer jiggly when gently shaking the baking pan.